- Who We Serve

 Many companies struggle to operationalize their customer experience strategies.

 The fact is, many customer experience strategies don’t deliver the desired results.
 That’s because without defined details and clear direction, it’s easy to waste time, resources and effort on the journey to becoming more customer focused.
-In other words, it’s hard for companies to bring their experience strategies to life.
+In other words, it’s hard for companies to bring their experience strategy to life.
 But for those who do, the payoffs are great.
 Because a well-defined CX strategy is a foundational, best-practice capability of customer experience leaders.

 Six common customer experience strategy pitfalls.